 • You can only duplicate single units.
 Learn our alternative solutions for duplicating a multi-unit or a sub-unit in the section below.

-• If you duplicate a listing after it was flagged or suspended by Airbnb, the duplicated listing cannot be published to Airbnb.
+• If you duplicate a property after its listing was flagged or suspended by Airbnb, the duplicated property can't be published to Airbnb.

-• After you duplicate a listing, you must activate it.
-Additionaly, we strongly recommend to configure all the settings that were not duplicated.
-You can see the full settings in the Creating a listing article.
+• After you duplicate a property, you must activate it.
+Additionally, we strongly recommend configuring all the settings that were not duplicated.
+You can see the full settings in the Creating a property article.

-• A business model cannot be duplicated.
-After you create a duplicated listing, assign it to the Business model.
+• A business model can't be duplicated.
+After you create a duplicate property, assign it to the Business model.

 • Nightly rates cannot be duplicated.
-A Nightly rate is a listing price per night, adjusted by a pricing tool.
+A Nightly rate is a property price per night, adjusted by a pricing tool.

-• Reservations cannot be duplicated.
-You can relocate them from one listing to another, instead.
+• Reservations can't be duplicated.
+You can relocate them from one property to another instead.

 Duplicating a single unit